theoh-io/ROS_Autonomous_Driving/src/README.md

 In this project, we use **Prediction RRT*** to avoid object collision going from a start point to a goal, considering the observations' possible motion.

-We also implement a **Human-Tracking** path planning program based on the Openpifpaf information.
+We also implement a **Human-Tracking** path planning program based on the Perception information.

 ## Control